 How to tell children and young people that someone is seriously ill

-Whether someone in your family has cancer, heart disease or coronavirus (COVID-19), telling a child or young person that someone they love is seriously ill is one of the most difficult conversations you will face.
+Whether someone in your family has cancer, heart disease or another serious illness, telling a child or young person that someone they love is seriously ill is one of the most difficult conversations you will face.

 You may feel that you are protecting them by not telling them but, based on our experience of supporting families both before and after the death of someone important, it is better to talk to children and young people about the illness.